PlutoLang/plutolang.github.io/docs/Runtime Environment/Global Reference.md

 data = { 2, 2, 3, 4, 4 }
 print(data:filter(|k, v| -> k == v, true):reorder():concat(" ")) -- "2 3 4"
 ```
+### `table.filtered`
+Copying variant of `table.filter`; returns a new table instead of modifying the input table.
+Note that nested tables will not be copied.

+---
 ### `table.map`
 Remaps every key to a new value, provided by the `callback` function.
 #### Parameters